 If you enjoy putting pen to paper, you can explore roles which require you to write directly about science.
 If you would like to write about science in a technical way, a medical communications role could be for you.
 Reporting on science to the public might sound more appealing to you, in which case scientific journalism could be more suitable.

 This is a separate category because although there are general science education roles, museums can be a very specific environment to work in.
 You can also categorize a wide variety of roles in museums as 'science communication'.
 Some roles are specifically titled ‘Museum Education Officers’ which may involved general planning and delivery of educational activities to various audiences.

 If you enjoy organising events, there are a few ways you can do this in the science communication field.
 The general aim would be to educate or engage specific audiences with research or a scientific concept.
 You could do this in a museum, as mentioned in the previous category.
 You can also do this type of role for science festivals, universities, other academic institutes, or charities.
 Some healthcare charities may have events related to explaining their research to the public.

 Your skills and interests may lie in the media industry, where you could be editing or producing materials for a TV show or podcast.
 In this field, researching is also required and, if you like being in the spotlight, presenting a show is also an option.
 Again, there are a variety of roles within the media industry.
 Perhaps wildlife and conservation interests you, and would like to produce content in this area.

 You may find roles that are called ‘Public Engagement Officer’ or ‘Public Engagement Manager’ quite a lot in various science-based companies.
 These roles are usually more general science communication roles where you will be doing a broad set of tasks.
 They can also often be compared to PR and Marketing roles at other companies.
 Look closely at job descriptions as the requirements can vary.

-If you are ready to take your career outside the lab and want to know how to start, watch our webinar on How Science Graduates Can Get a High Paying Job Outside the Lab Even if You Have Little to No Work Experience.
+If you are ready to take your career outside the lab and want to know how to start, book a Beyond the Lab Breakthrough Session here.